GoogleChromeLabs/react-adaptive-hooks/README.md

 ### Save Data

-`useSaveData` React hook for getting Save Data whether it's Lite mode enabled or not
+`useSaveData` Utility for getting Save Data whether it's Lite mode enabled or not

 ```js
 import React from 'react';